 UK Weather Forecast: Sunny and hot for most this weekend.

-A fine evening for most.
-A few showers are likely in the northwest of Scotland but it will be dry everywhere else.
-Overnight, skies will stay mainly clear with mist and fog in a few spots by morning.
+Clear spells for most overnight, with the odd mist or fog patch.
+Cloudier skies across the far northwest of Scotland could bring a few spots of rain here.
+Staying warm.

-Any mist and fog will rapidly clear tomorrow, then it will be hot and sunny for most.
-However, cloudier skies are expected across the far northwest, where it will be breezy.
+Dry, warm and sunny for much of the UK on Sunday, though cloudier across the northwest of Scotland with a little rain possible.
+An isolated shower possible across The Scottish Borders too.

-Largely dry with long sunny spells on Sunday.
-Hot at first, becoming slightly cooler in north and east early next week, with more in the way of cloud around.
+Largely dry, with plenty of sunny spells for the first half of next week.
+Hot at first, but gradually turning cooler from the north and east, with generally more in the way of cloud around.